pvanhauw/Aggregate/README.md

 ## TODO
- - Finish readme and documentation (data extraction using a serie of point)
- - Add more ways to defined the aerodynamic frame, as well as graphical representation.
+ -Finish readme and documentation (data extraction using a serie of point) -Add more ways to defined the aerodynamic frame, as well as graphical representation.
 Only Ry(-alpha) o Rz(-beta) is supported.
- - Add vizualisation for data point extraction
+ -Add vizualisation for data point extraction
- - Add more unit test: all least one for all the exemples
+ -Add more unit test: all least one for all the exemples -Add axis representation
+ -Document defaut (alpha, beta) transformation used to compute the coefficients
 ## Exemples

 ### Integrate
 Input used in command line:
-- 1 wall file
+-1 wall file
-- variables used for integration.
+-variables used for integration.
-- Most defaut values are omitted in that exemple, [see Usage for detail](#usage)
+-Most defaut values are omitted in that exemple, [see Usage for detail](#usage)

 ```
 python3 Aggregate/core.py -i data/xcore-F1000-0.vtk -Cp "Cp [-]"  -Cfx "Cfx [-]" -Cfy "Cfy [-]" -Cfz "Cfz [-]"  -q "Heat Flux: Net [W/m2]" -alpha 15 -beta 15 -Sref 9
 ```

 Output:
- - xls file one file containing the concatenated data
- - one file containing the concatenated data
+ -xls file one file containing the concatenated data -one file containing the concatenated data
 ```
 ...
 wrote integration data in : output.csv